Homework 4: Due February 21, 2011

 Write a Ruby script that processes a Java file as follows

-b) Display the contents of the file with all comments removed.
+the file with all comments removed.
 Note that Java has three forms of comments.